This carob zucchini bread makes a delicious AIP dessert. It's easy to make. It's the perfect way to use up some zucchini!

 I love this!
 That’s the beauty of culture differences!!
 So much, that, as a French girl, I literally had to do my research on sweet zucchini breads because I've never tried one before creating this recipe.
 So I really hope that it will be up to your expectations, as I have absolutely no comparison.

 Only thing I can tell you, is that I think this recipe is delicious (otherwise, I wouldn’t have published it 😅).
 But I can’t tell you if it tastes like the real thing.
 So if you are a “connaisseur” of sweet zucchini breads do not hesitate to let me know what you think about this recipe.

-- zucchini : do not peel the zucchini before grating (leave the skin on).
+Do not peel the zucchini before grating (leave the skin on).
 And do not drain out, or squeeze out any of the liquid from the zucchini as you will need all the moisture from the zucchini to make the dough.

-- tigernut flour This recipe uses tigernut flour (or almond flour for those who are not on AIP).
 If you are on AIP and still in the elimination phase, unfortunately there are no possible substitution for the tigernut flour.
 Why?
 Because all the other AIP compliant flours have very different texture and they all need their own amount of liquid.
 So it is not possible to replace the tigernut flour with another flour without altering the entire recipe.

-- arrowroot it is a starch.
+Arrowroot is a starch.
 If you are not cassava intolerant, you can substitute it with tapioca starch (also called tapioca flour).
 Other possible substitutions, only if you are not on AIP nor Paleo diets: you can use potato starch or corn starch instead of arrowroot.